snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/index.md

 ```
 The `snowplow_<package>` selection will execute all nodes within the relevant Snowplow package, while the `tag:snowplow_<package>_incremental` will execute all custom modules that you may have created.

-Given the verbose nature of this command we suggest using the [YAML selectors](#yaml-selectors) we have provided.
+Given the verbose nature of this command we suggest using the YAML selectors we have provided.
 The equivalent command using the selector flag would be:

 ```bash
 dbt run --selector snowplow_<package>
 ```

-## YAML Selectors

 Within the packages we have provided a suite of suggested selectors to run and test the models within the packages.
 This leverages dbt's [selector flag](https://docs.getdbt.com/reference/node-selection/syntax).